jaylopez80/CPSC-354-LLM/README.md

-# The Integration of AI in Programming Languages: Shaping the Future of Software Development
+# The Integration of AI in Programming Languages: How has AI impacted the future of software development?
-## By: [Jonathan Lopez]
+## By: Jonathan Lopez

 ---

 ## Questions
 The rapid integration of artificial intelligence (AI) and machine learning (ML) into software development has brought significant changes to programming languages.
 How has this integration influenced the evolution of languages like Python?
-How have specialized libraries such as TensorFlow, PyTorch, and Keras shaped the way programmers design and develop software?
+How have specialized libraries such as TensorFlow shaped the way programmers design and develop software?
 Additionally, how has the need for AI and ML capabilities impacted the creation of new programming languages, and what does this mean for the future of software development?

 ## LLM Conversation
-To explore these questions, I used GPT-4 to investigate how AI and ML integration has shaped programming languages and software development.
+To explore these questions, I used GPT-4 to explore how AI and ML integration has shaped programming languages and software development along with its impacts.
 Below are selected questions and answers from that discussion, along with references for further reading.

 ---